-Our 2018 Stock Option and Incentive Plan, or the 2018 Plan, was adopted by our board of directors on June 1, 2018 and approved by our stockholders on June 7, 2018 and will become effective upon the effectiveness of the registration statement of which this prospectus is part.
-The 2018 Plan will replace the 2015 Plan as our board of directors has determined not to make additional awards under the 2015 Plan following the pricing of our initial public offering.
+Our 2018 Stock Option and Incentive Plan, or the 2018 Plan, was adopted by our board of directors on , 2018 and approved by our stockholders on , 2018 and will become effective upon the effectiveness of the registration statement of which this prospectus is part.
+The 2018 Plan will replace the 2015 Plan as our board of directors has determined not to make additional awards under the 2015 Plan following the closing of our initial public offering.
 The 2018 Plan allows the compensation committee to make equity-based and cash-based incentive awards to our officers, employees, directors and other key persons (including consultants).

-We have initially reserved 616,300 shares of our common stock, or the Initial Limit, for the issuance of awards under the 2018 Plan.
-The 2018 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2019, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by our compensation committee, or the Annual Increase.
+We have initially reserved shares of our common stock, or the Initial Limit, for the issuance of awards under the 2018 Plan, plus the shares of common stock remaining available for issuance under our 2015 Plan.
+The 2018 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2019, by % of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by our compensation committee, or the Annual Increase.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.